redis/redis-doc/commands/zmpop.md

-Pops one or more elements(member / score pair) from the first non-empty sorted set key from the list of provided key names.
+Pops one or more elements, that are member-score pairs, from the first non-empty sorted set in the provided list of key names.

 `ZMPOP` and `BZMPOP` are similar to the following, more limited, commands:
 - `ZPOPMIN` or `ZPOPMAX` which take only one key, and can return multiple elements.